finos/tracdap/doc/app_dev/tutorial/chapter_1_hello_world.rst

     :lineno-start: 17

 We need two things to create the TRAC connection, an RPC connector and an instance of the TRAC API class.
-You can use trac.setup to create an RPC connector that works in the browser.
+You can use tracdap.setup to create an RPC connector that works in the browser.

 .. code-block:: javascript
     :linenos:
     :lineno-start: 19

-    // Use trac.setup to create an RPC connector pointed at your TRAC server
+    // Use tracdap.setup to create an RPC connector pointed at your TRAC server
-    // The browser RPC connector will send all requests to the page origin server const metaApiRpcImpl = trac.setup.rpcImplForBrowser(trac.api.TracMetadataApi);
+    // The browser RPC connector will send all requests to the page origin server const metaApiRpcImpl = tracdap.setup.rpcImplForBrowser(tracdap.api.TracMetadataApi);

 This assumes you have set up routing through the TRAC gateway as described in the previous section.